 But the experiences of Bhagwati and millions of other LF patients could become a thing of the past thanks to efforts to wipe out the disease.
 At the turn of the millennium, the World Health Organization launched its global programme to eliminate LF with the aim of defeating the disease as a global health problem by 2020.

 Organisations from across the non-profit and private sector have got behind the WHO’s campaign, including GSK.
-For the past 18 years, the company has donated a medicine called albendazole to support the fight against LF.
+For the past 20 years, the company has donated a medicine called albendazole to support the fight against LF.
 This small, white pill is used in combination with other medicines to help prevent transmission of the disease – which is spread by a parasite that mosquitoes carry.
 By December 2020, GSK had donated 10 billion albendazole tablets to the WHO to be used in 92 countries.

 One medicine fighting two neglected tropical diseases